Zuehlke/software-engineering-corner/drafts/instant-page-navigation-with-speculation-rules.md

 instantaneous since the browser activates the hidden tab rather than reloading the page from scratch.

-**Pre-fetching** on the other hand allows browsers to download the response body of referenced pages without fetching subresources, improving load times when users navigate to those pages.
+**Pre-fetching**, on the other hand allows browsers to download the response body of referenced pages without fetching subresources, improving load times when users navigate to those pages.
 This method is more efficient than older approaches like `<link rel="prefetch">` or `fetch()` with low priority, as it supports cross-site navigation and avoids being blocked by `Cache-Control` headers.